 Additional objectives of this phase include planning the integration testing between teams and processes in a closed-loop environment.
 The further groundwork for SAP testing and training should also be conducted in this phase.

 Finally, master data load preparation should begin.
-Business users should start preparing clean, correct, and comprehensive master data to be loaded into the SAP Cloud Platform.
+Business users should start preparing clean, correct, and comprehensive master data to be loaded into the SAP Business Technology Platform.

 The Realize phase involves building and testing solutions, processes, and business scenarios identified in the Explore phase.
 Key business users will become trainers that will eventually be the ones responsible for training end-users.

-At this stage, the master data is loaded into the SAP Cloud Platform and should be rigorously tested to ensure its accuracy.
+At this stage, the master data is loaded into the SAP Business Technology Platform and should be rigorously tested to ensure its accuracy.
 The company should validate its completeness to ensure a smoother transition to actual business processes and procedures.

 One should also plan end-users’ training.
 You should put procedures in place for how employees will learn to use the new system.
 SAP trainers will train employees directly to ensure a smoother transition.